Dogecat0/blog/source/_posts/Inomad Dairy/04-Infrastructure/02-Implementation/Create a Pulumi Project.md

 During the initial setup of a Pulumi project, you will encouter some new concepts from Pulumi such as [projects](https://www.pulumi.com/docs/concepts/projects/) and [stacks](https://www.pulumi.com/docs/concepts/stack/).

 ## 2. Pulumi State Management
-One another one worth mentioning is when you create a stack, the 'orgName' depends on whether you choose to use [Pulumi Cloud or Self-managed Backends](https://www.pulumi.com/docs/concepts/state/#using-a-self-managed-backend) to mange your Pulumi state files.
+One another one worth mentioning is when you create a stack, the `orgName` depends on whether you choose to use [Pulumi Cloud or Self-managed Backends](https://www.pulumi.com/docs/concepts/state/#using-a-self-managed-backend) to mange your Pulumi state files.
 Since I am using self-managed backend, below are some key points to consider.

 **Where to Store State Files**:
 Decide where to store your state files: You can store your state files locally, in a shared file system, or in a cloud storage bucket like Azure Blob Storage or AWS S3.